Get Email Updates

 Plan participants who have basic coverage through GHI-CBP have an additional level of medical cost protection through the PSC-CUNY Welfare Fund extended medical benefit.
-The benefit is designed to provide a buffer against large medical expenses associated with out-of-network physicians and services that are not reimbursed in full by your basic GHI-CBP plan.
+The benefit is designed to provide a buffer against large medical expenses associated with non-hospital out-of-network physicians and services that are not reimbursed in full by your basic GHI-CBP plan.
 The program is administered by Administrative Services Only, Inc. (ASO).
-It was formerly administered by GHI.
 This extended medical benefit does not cover procedures that are not covered under the basic health plan, nor does it lift any frequency limitations.

 Expenses are considered after an annual deductible has been met.
 The amount of the deductible is determined by whether or not the participant has elected the GHI-CBP optional rider.
 If the participant has elected the rider, the deductible is $1,000 per person for the year, with a maximum of $2,000 for a family.
 If the participant has not elected the rider, the deductible is $4,000 per person for the year, with a maximum of $8,000 for a family.
 The amount that is applied to calculate the deductible is the total difference between the GHI-CBP allowance on covered services and the participant's payment to the provider for those services.

-After the deductible is met, the Welfare Fund extended medical benefit will pay 60% of the difference between the amount reimbursed and the allowed charges.
+After the deductible is met, the Welfare Fund extended medical benefit will pay 60% of the difference between the amount paid by GHI and the allowed charges.
 Allowed charges are determined by a schedule maintained by the contracted administrator and set, as well as changed from time to time, at the discretion of the Trustees of the Fund.
-Once coinsurance payments have reached $3,000 for a covered individual in a year (or $6,000 for the family) the plan will pay without a co-insurance, i.e., 100% of the difference between the amount reimbursed and the allowed charges according to the schedule.
+Once coinsurance payments have reached $3,000 for a covered individual in a year (or $6,000 for the family) the plan will pay without a co-insurance, i.e.,100% of the difference between the amount reimbursed and the allowed charges according to the schedule.

 Benefit limits are in accordance with the GHI contract with the NYC Employee Benefits Program.
-Reimbursement claims should be filed no later than 3 months after the end of the calendar year during which medical services and procedures were performed.
+Reimbursement claims must be filed no later than March 31 of the year following the calendar year during which medical services and procedures were performed.
 Members who are participating in the group Catastrophic Major Medical benefit must first submit reimbursement claims to The United States Life Insurance Company in the City of New York.